AndrewChild/The-Garden-Guidebook/notes.md

 - Francois
 - Slam Dunk

-Topos to add:
-- Golden Boy
-- Methlab Prow
-- Phallacy
-- Minnesota With Love
-- Into the Light

-Routes with no star rating
-- Routes on the backside of the office
-- Left Corner
-- Simple Math
-- Hueco Wabo
-- Chock Stone Highball
-- Angel Face
-- Two Blows One Stroke
-- Into the Light
-- Leave it to Jesus Sit
-- Headbanger's Ball
-- Chillum Sit
-- Phallacy
-- Heisenburg
-- Into the light sit
-- All Berned Down
-- All Berned Upper
-- Leave it to Jesus Sit Left

 ### Pink Tag
-Routes to add:
-- Aquamarine/Stone Ocean

-Routes with no star rating
-- Pissings
-- Lippity Split
-- Knowledge is good
-- Farley Prep
-- Le Lemet

 ### Garden Cliffs
 Routes to add:
 - Meniscus Terror Project
 - Whirlybird Project

-Topos to add:
-- Lady Bug
-- cabbage patch

 Routes with placeholder descriptions
 - Don't Forget the Nooch